google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Since log operators can choose to not use this registry (see {{log_id}}), it is not expected to be a global directory of all logs.

-### CT Error Types Registry
+### Error Types Registry

-IANA is requested to create a new registry for errors, the "CT Error Types" registry.
+IANA is requested to create a new registry for errors, the "Error Types" registry.

 Requirements for this registry are Specification Required.